sawabear/sberbank_ml/README.md

 # Details
 We load data from google drive, process, analyze, make visualizations.

-I make a forecast using catboost, a neural network and compare the metrics with the result of linear regression, which was used earlier in the company.
+We make a forecast using catboost, a neural network and compare the metrics with the result of linear regression, which was used earlier in the company.

 # Use
 1. pandas